shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 Ensure that no firewall software is preventing connections to localhost or on port 9000.

-### Are you hosting your own Shotgun server?

-If you are using the latest version of the Shotgun Desktop engine (v2.0.0 or above), this section can be skipped as it will automatically whitelist the current Shotgun site.

-If you are self-hosting your Shotgun server, i.e. not a **shotgunstudio.com** site, you need to tell the Shotgun Desktop browser integration which domain can access it.
-To know if you are running into this error, simply open up the Shotgun Desktop console and look for **Invalid domain: xxx** errors.

-To fix this, you need to edit the [toolkit.ini](https://support.shotgunsoftware.com/hc/en-us/articles/219040668-Shotgun-Desktop-Download-and-Setup#Advanced%20Installation%20Topics) file.
-For example, if your local Shotgun server is **shotgun.mydomain.com**, you can add the following to the file:

-    [BrowserIntegration]
-    whitelist=shotgun.mydomain.com

 ### Is Chrome rejecting the certificate?

 You can verify that Chrome accepts the certificate by browsing to https://localhost:9000, which is the address the Shotgun website tries to access in order to do local file linking and launch Toolkit applications.
 You should normally be greeted by this message: